SambitPrabhu/micromouse/README.md

 # micromouse
-Code and Simulation files for micrmouse.
+Code and Simulation files for Micromouse.